falsandtru/typed-dom/README.md

 #### Create APIs

-All the APIs creating an element can be redefined as follows:
+All the APIs creating an element can be recreated as follows:

 ```ts
 import { API, NS, shadow, element } from 'typed-dom';